Sinking/Settling Concrete Floor Slabs

 However, if the floor wasn’t prepared properly, the grout may not bond well to the surface of the slab, leading to chunks of it breaking off.
 Additionally, the grout will add weight to the slab, potentially making the situation worse by causing further settlement.
 And, just like with the last two options, the real problem of soil settlement is not addressed!

-Looking For Foundation Slab Repair Contractors In Alabama, Tennessee, and Georgia?
+Looking For Foundation Slab Repair Contractors In Alabama, Tennessee, Georgia, and Mississippi?

 At AFS Foundation & Waterproofing Specialists, we provide proven solutions for concrete slab floor leveling — as well as other foundation repair solutions.
 We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

-Our service area includes Huntsville, Birmingham, Nashville, Chattanooga, Columbus and the surrounding area.
+Our service area includes Huntsville, Birmingham, Nashville, Chattanooga, Columbus, Biloxi and the surrounding area.